 The business and marketing news during the past many months hasn't exactly been pleasure reading.
-Revenue shortfalls, negative profits, layoffs, bankruptcies—you could be excused for focusing your attention on some mind-numbing reality TV.
+You could be excused for focusing your attention on some mind-numbing reality TV.

 At its core, market opportunity is your sizing forecast for a specific product or service, now and over the next several years.
 At a minimum, you should know that information in terms of sales dollars.